 Tree-growth response to climate

 The response of tree growth to water availability was greater than to temperatures.
 Cumulative precipitation of the hydrological year and seasonal SPEI values (i.e. for the Hydrological year, Spring and Summer) were the climatic variables exhibiting the highest (positive) relationship with growth for all populations (Figure 7a).
 Nevertheless, differences appeared between northern and southern populations: the positive relationship with SPEI was highest in the more xeric northern population (r > 0.6 vs. r < 0.5; Figure 7a).
-In addition, the spring maximum temperature was the most significant limitation for treemgrowth only for the southern populations (Figure 7b and 7c), whereas minimum and maximum temperatures of the current September positively influenced tree growth only in the northern population.
+In addition, the spring maximum temperature was the most significant limitation for tree growth only for the southern populations (Figure 7b and 7c), whereas minimum and maximum temperatures of the current September positively influenced tree growth only in the northern population.

 Discussion

 By using a combined approach of remote-sensing information and dendrochronology, we have quantified the drought impact on the melojo oak forests of Sierra Nevada and their resilience to several severe drought events in the recent decades.
 Our results indicated that these relict oak populations driven by historical land use are resilient to climate change at their present rear edge.
-However, resistance, resilience, and forest recovery to extreme drought events are strongly influenced by mountain aspect, local environmental conditions, and management legacies.
+However, resistance, resilience, and forest recovery to extreme drought events are strongly influenced by mountain morphology, local environmental conditions, and management legacies.
 This means that the geographical and the ecological rear edges do not necessarily match and, at a small spatial scale, tree performance varies markedly along the rear edge under climate change.

 Land-use legacies shape sensitivity to climate change of forests and the present rear edge